Back when Al Franken hosted a radio show, one of his guests was an expert on “big cats”—tigers, lions, jaguars, leopards, etc.

 * * *

-Lucy and I are still bonding every night, and continuing our morning ritual, and now she and Janice and I also sometimes engage in a ménage à trois on our big comfy couch in the living room, sharing a bag of popcorn and watching DOGTV.
+Lucy and I are still bonding every night, and continuing our morning ritual, and now she and Janice and I also sometimes cuddle together in a threesome on our big comfy couch in the living room, sharing a bowl of popcorn and watching DOGTV.

 My vision is amazingly clear.